 - Second, you cannot enforce the eviction order yourself.
-You must enlist the help of the local sheriff if the tenant will not abide by the eviction notice.
+You must enlist the help of the local sheriff if the tenant will not abide by the possession order.

-If you’re a landlord in the Lake County area and you need to help with an eviction, please contact Thaddeus M. Bond Jr. & Associates, PC for a free consultation.
-We charge a flat fee of $400.00 plus actual costs.
-Costs can vary from case to case and include the court filing fee, service of process feesand/or the costs to have the sheriff schedule and attend an eviction (they average $300-$400).
+We charge a flat fee of $500.00 plus actual costs for an uncontested eviction case.
+When a tenant requests and is granted a trial or otherwise challenges a default judgment, our fee will increase to $800.00 plus actual costs.
+Costs can vary from case to case and include the court filing fee, service of process fees and/or the costs to have the Sheriff schedule and attend an eviction.
 Our fee shall be the aforesaid amount regardless of any award of attorney's fees or costs made by the presiding judge.
 Although many leases provide that the landlord is entitled to fees and costs, the amount awarded, if any, is left to the discretion of the judge and may or may not be the same as our firm's fee.